orhun/personal-blog/content/stdout-vs-stderr.md

 bar
 ```

-Now that we have a general understading of I/O streams, we can jump to the real world examples and make progress towards answering our question.
+Now that we have a general understanding of I/O streams, we can jump to the real world examples and make progress towards answering our question.

 ---